Who We Are and Why It Matters

 19 July 1963

-• The Duke of Edinburgh's Award in New Zealand is launched and has its first council meeting at Government House, Wellington hosted and chaired by the Governor General Sir Bernard Fergusson with Mr. P. Proctor, C.B.E. as National Co-ordinator.
+- The Award in New Zealand is launched and has its first council meeting at Government House, Wellington hosted and chaired by the Governor General Sir Bernard Fergusson with Mr. P. Proctor, C.B.E. as National Co-ordinator.

 11 August 1964